14 Healthy Habits to Fight Depression

 Research has found several benefits to keeping a journal.
 One study found that expressive writing (the technical term for “journaling”) can reduce rumination and depressive symptoms.[3]
 Many mental health professionals recommend it as a way to fight depression.

-For some guys, it can be a quick 5 minute process done daily.
+Journaling is very personal and is not done the same way by any two men.
+For some, it can be a quick 5-minute process done daily.
 Others may choose to write longer reflections once or twice a week.
 It’s important to experiment and find what works best for you.

 If you choose to journal during your nightly routine, different types of journaling may be more effective than others.
-One small study found that spending 5 minutes writing a very specific to-do list helped to facilitate falling asleep at bedtime more than journaling about completed activities.[4]
+One study found that spending 5 minutes writing a very specific to-do list helped with falling asleep at bedtime more than journaling about completed activities.[3]

 Learn more: How to Journaling Can Help Combat Depression